-When selecting a debt management strategy, all options will be evaluated within the context of balancing the goals of limiting risk and achieving the lowest cost of capital possible.
-In order to limit risk of the University's debt portfolio, the University will manage debt on a portfolio, rather than a transactional or project specific basis.
+When selecting a debt management strategy, all options will be evaluated within the context of balancing the goals of managing risk and achieving the lowest cost of capital possible.
+In order to manage the University's debt portfolio risk, debt will be assessed on a portfolio, rather than a transactional or project specific basis.